VoodooI2C/VoodooI2C/Documentation/Supported Gestures.md

 		- Up - Command + F11

 All three and four finger gestures (except the CMD+W/Q) ones can be configured in the Keyboard Shortcuts PrefPane and the Mission Control PrefPane.

+## Enabling Tap to Drag on 10.12+

+Some trackpad settings have been moved on 10.12+, this is the case for tap tp drag.
+Navigate to the Accessibility PrefPane.
+On the left, select 'Mouse & Trackpad' and then 'Trackpad Option'.
+Here you must select 'Enable Drag' and set "With drag blocking".